NCI-Agency/anet/docs/dev-setup.md

             ```java
             run.environment("DB_DRIVER", "postgresql")
             ```

-1. Pull the DB Docker image: `./gradlew dockerPullDB`
+### Setup development database

 1. Create the DB Docker container and the initial database: `./gradlew dockerCreateDB`
 1. Start the DB Docker container: `./gradlew dockerStartDB`
 1. Wait until the container is fully started, then run `./gradlew dbMigrate` to build and migrate the database.
     1. The database schema is stored in [`src/main/resources/migrations.xml`](../src/main/resources/migrations.xml).
 1. Seed the initial data:
     1. If you're using the Docker container for the database (and you should), you can load the data with: `./gradlew dbLoad`.
-Otherwise, you'll need to manually connect to your sqlserver instance and load the data.
+Otherwise, you'll need to manually connect to the database instance and load the data.
 1. Run `./gradlew run` to download all dependencies (including client dependencies like nodejs and yarn) and build the project

 _Note_: it will also start the back-end but at this step we are not interested in that.